Proven antidepressant efficacy in bipolar I and bipolar II depression as monotherapy or when added to lithium or valproate

 *P=nominal.
 The weekly time points prior to week 6 were not powered for statistical comparison and are descriptive only.

-Reduction* observed in all individual MADRS item scores in monotherapy at week 63
+Improvement observed in all individual MADRS item scores in bipolar depression (bipolar I and II) in the monotherapy study at week 64

-Patients who were considered at risk for suicide were excluded from the clinical trials.
+*Patients who were at risk for suicide were excluded from the clinical trials.